polyfy/polylith/readme.md

 }
 ```

-If we run the `libs` command:
+If we now run the `libs` command:

 <img src="images/realworld-lib-deps-override-deps.png" width="80%">

-...we now have two versions of `clj-time` where the `rb` project uses "0.15.1"
+...we will have two versions of `clj-time` where the `rb` project uses "0.15.1"
 and the `user` component uses "0.15.2".

 #### Compact view